normal-computing/posteriors/experiments/yelp/README.md

 # Transformer UQ with Yelp

-Here we demonstrate how to use `uqlib` methods in training a transformer model on the [Yelp dataset](https://huggingface.co/datasets/yelp_review_full).
+Here we demonstrate how to use `posteriors` methods in training a transformer model on the [Yelp dataset](https://huggingface.co/datasets/yelp_review_full).

 We demonstrate that Bayesian UQ techniques for the last layer of a transformer